 - Diazepam belongs to the class of medicines known as benzodiazepines.

-- May be used for the short-term relief of anxiety, to relieve symptoms associated with alcohol withdrawal, and to relieve muscle spasm.
+- May be used for the short-term relief of anxiety, to relieve symptoms associated with alcohol withdrawal, and to relieve muscle spasms.

 - Can also be used in the treatment of prolonged seizures in conjunction with other anti-seizure medications.

-- May also be used off-label, that is, prescribed for conditions that are not FDA-approved but the use of diazepam in these conditions may be well established.
+- May also be used off-label, that is, prescribed for conditions that are not FDA-approved.
+Usually, the use of diazepam in these conditions is well established.

 - Generic diazepam is available.